VowpalWabbit/vowpalwabbit.github.io/_guides/cmd_first_steps.md

 First, create a file ‘train.txt’ and copy the following dataset:

-Create a file, called `train.txt` and paste this into it:

 ```
 0 | price:.23 sqft:.25 age:.05 2006
 1 | price:.18 sqft:.15 age:.35 1976